qwerfd2/pianista-server/README.md

 ## Features that will not be supported

-Music point related functions (consume, recovery, reward)
+Music point related functions (consume, recovery, reward), since the currency has no use.

-Gem related functions (IAP, music pack purchases, music point purchases)
+Most gem related functions (IAP, music pack purchases, music point purchases), since the currency has no use when it comes to the above functions.

-Prestige related function (IAP, time accumulation/decrement, item daily provision)
+Prestige related function (IAP, time accumulation/decrement, item daily provision), since it is unlocked by default.

-Certain PostBox rewards (patterns, debug, music points)
+Certain PostBox rewards (patterns, debug, music points), since they are either have no use or is unlocked by default.

-Apple and Facebook login methods
+Apple and Facebook login methods, since there's no way to get the tokens.

-League lobbies that contains more than 1 real player
+League lobbies that contains more than 1 real player, since it is too hard(

+League daily rewards, since there is no way to change it to something other than music points, which is removed.

+League news feed, since it is not that important of a feature.